Madring: Site

-The Madring will be located on the campus of the IFEMA exhibition centre, near Madrid-Barajas Airport and the Ciudad Real Madrid training complex.
+The Madring is located on the campus of the IFEMA exhibition centre, near Madrid-Barajas Airport and the Ciudad Real Madrid training complex.
 The site is accessible via Line 8 of the Madrid Metro, and is an eight-minute metro ride from the airport.

 Formula One announced that the circuit will initially seat 110,000 fans, with plans to expand to 140,000 within five years.
 According to Formula One, this would make the Madring "one of the largest venues on the F1 calendar".
 (The Circuit de Barcelona-Catalunya has a capacity of 140,700.)

 Layout

-The Madring will be a street circuit using both public roads and non-public land, similar to the Miami International Autodrome.
+The Madring is a street circuit using both public roads and non-public land, similar to the Miami International Autodrome.
 It is part of a large rise in street circuits in Formula One.
 Street circuits with temporary facilities tend to be cheaper than purpose-built circuits; do not leave behind white elephants after the race contract ends; and offer an opportunity to race in relatively glamorous settings.
-(The race itself will take place in an area that is "practically industrial".)
-However, they may have larger annual operating costs.
+However, they may have larger annual operating costs, and unlike traditional purpose-built circuits, cannot be used year-round so there is no scope for additional event income.
+Events at the Madring take place in an area that is "practically industrial".

-The track is planned to be 5.474 km long, with a projected average lap time of 1:34:4 and 22 corners (originally announced as 20).
-Although the final track layout is subject to approval from the FIA, it is expected to include a "mixture of slow, medium and fast corners" with "long straights and big stops to promote overtaking", including the following features:
+At the time of announcement, the track was planned to be 5.414 km long, with a projected average lap time of 1:34:4 and 22 corners (originally announced as 20), including a "mixture of slow, medium and fast corners" with "long straights and big stops to promote overtaking", including the following features: